everycure-org/matrix/docs/src/getting_started/onboarding_guide.md

 4. *Train final model*.
 Train a drug repurposing prediction model with hyperparameters found in the previous step.
 5. *Check model performance*.
 Computes classification metrics using the test portion of the ground truth data.

+As well as single models, the pipeline has the capability to deal with *ensembles* of models trained with resampled synthesised training data.

 > The step *check model performance* only gives a partial indication of model performance intended as a quick sanity check.
+This is because, in general, the ground truth data alone is not a good reflection of the data distribution that the model will see while performing its task.
 The evaluation pipeline must be run before making conclusions about model performance.

-As well as single models, the pipeline has the capability to deal with *ensembles* of models trained with resampled synthesised training data.

 #### Evaluation